Lone Star Series: 1972: Washington Senators move to Arlington to become the Rangers

-Before they were the Texas Rangers, the team belonged to the Beltway as the second version of the Washington Senators where they played mediocre baseball most of the time for the first 11 years of existence.
+Having been turned down by the National League, Dallas-Fort Worth naturally turned to the American League.
+At the time, the two major leagues were highly autonomous business entities, and as such Judge Hofheinz was unable to block the eventual arrival of the Junior Circuit in North Texas.
+Before they were the Texas Rangers, the team belonged to the Beltway as the third version of the Washington Senators where they played mediocre baseball most of the time for the first 11 years of existence.
 They replaced the old Washington Senators who had moved to the Minneapolis–Saint Paul area to become the Minnesota Twins in 1961.
 The new Senators changed into the Texas Rangers in time for the 1972 season, and so a rivalry was born.
 (At one time, the Kansas City Athletics were interested in moving to the Dallas/Fort Worth area in the early 1960s but were voted down, 9–1, by the other American League owners.)
 The Astros have been in Texas ten years longer than the Rangers, but the Senators/Rangers franchise is one year older than the Astros.
 They met, starting in 1992, at the end of spring training with the Rangers winning 2–0 and claiming the very first Silver Boot.
-On April 1, 1993, Nolan Ryan returned to the Astrodome as a member of the Texas Rangers in front of 53,657, the biggest crowd to see a big league game in Texas up to that point.
+On April 2, 1993, Nolan Ryan returned to the Astrodome as a member of the Texas Rangers in front of 53,657, the biggest crowd to see a big league game in Texas up to that point.
 The Rangers won the last two exhibition games, a 6–5 victory in Arlington in 1999 and a 9–3 victory at Houston in 2000, before the two teams met for the first time in regular season in 2001.